kevheyk/ATB-Datathon-Team-3/README.md

 <img src="Images/overall_framework.png" width="1000" />

 ## Problem Statement
 The dual mandate of improving customer experience and banking revenue require tailor marketing of right product, to right customer and in right time.
 The "Travel Rewards Mastercard Predictive Marketing" model aims to predict travelling customer in the next month, and the ariline to use, based on previous credit card transaction behaviors.
-The bank can therefore make each Travel Rewards Mastercard offer tailored to the customer, airline transaction and timeframe.
+The bank can therefore make each Travel Rewards Mastercard offer tailored to the customer with **specified airline and timeframe for extra points**.
 <img src="Images/travel_reward.png" width="500" />

 ## Data